roldel/alpine-VPS-manager/alpine_os_vps_installation.md

 ### 3. Boot into alpine live system

 >WARNING :
-From the moment we reboot the system, to perform grub menu entries, until we finish the alpine os initial setup, the SSH connection will not be available.
+From the moment we reboot the system, to perform grub menu entries, until we finish the alpine OS initial setup, the SSH connection will not be available.
 >

 For further action, enter your cloud provider console access *(see list above)*.